-Temporary and Past Residents - Superannuation Issues
+Temporary and Past Residents - Superannuation Access and Transfers

 We do not assist in the preparation or submission of Departing Australia Superannuation Payments (DASP) requests for temporary residents; they can be made very simply through the Australian Tax Office's DASP facility.
+The exception are those situations were temporary residents have amassed very significant amounts of superannuation - often dating back 10 or 20 years - and it is worthwhile investigating how to transfer this back as tax effectively as possible to their country of residency.

 Under the Temporary Residents’ Superannuation Legislation Amendment Act 2008 a temporary resident (who is not an Australian citizen, New Zealand citizen or a permanent resident) whose temporary visa has ceased to have effect can claim their Departing Australia Superannuation Payment (DASP) from their super fund within 6 months of their departure from Australia.